Cochlear Implant Surgery in Malaysia

 Hearing loss can negatively affect a person's social and emotional communication.
-CI is an alternative option when conventional hearing aids are insufficient for the wearer to understand speech information.
+Cochlear implants (CI) are an alternative option when conventional hearing aids are insufficient for the wearer to understand speech information.

 How Do Cochlear Implants Work?

-A cochlear implant is a small device that can be surgically implanted in the inner ear to help people with severe or profound hearing loss.
-It consists of an external portion that picks up sound and a surgically implanted portion that sends signals directly to the auditory nerve fibres in the inner ear.
-This provides a sense of sound, bypassing the damaged parts of the ear.
-The surgery is usually performed under general anaesthesia and is considered safe and effective for suitable candidates.
+As aforementioned, a cochlear implant is a small device surgically implanted in the inner ear.
+It has an external component that captures sound and a surgically implanted component that transmits signals directly to the auditory nerve fibres in the inner ear.
+This bypasses the damaged parts of the ear, providing a sense of sound in spite of hearing loss.

-Cochlear Implants (CI) is a viable solution for adults with severe to profound hearing loss.
-CI bypasses the damaged hair cells in the inner ear by converting sound into electrical signals that are transmitted to the auditory nerve.
-The CI system consists of two main components: the internal implant and the external speech processor.
-The internal implant is surgically placed beneath the skin, while the speech processor is worn behind the ear or on the body.
+Adults and seniors with severe to profound hearing loss who do not benefit sufficiently from hearing aids may find cochlear implants to be a suitable solution.
+The cochlear implant system bypasses damaged hair cells, converting sound into electrical signals transmitted to the auditory nerve.
+The internal implant is surgically placed, and the external speech processor is worn behind the ear or on the body.

-Cochlear Implants (CI) is also an effective treatment option for children with severe to profound hearing loss.
-CI has been shown to improve speech and language development in children who receive implants at a young age.
-The American Academy of Pediatrics recommends that children with severe to profound hearing loss receive a CI as early as possible, ideally before 12 months.
+Cochlear implants are also an effective treatment option for children with severe to profound hearing loss.
+CI has been shown to improve speech and language development in children who receive them at a young age.
+The American Academy of Pediatrics recommends that children with severe to profound hearing loss receive a CI as early as possible, ideally before 12 months have passed since the onset of hearing loss.

 CI for children works similarly to CI for adults.
 The implant is surgically placed beneath the skin, while the speech processor is worn behind the ear or on the body.
 Children who receive a CI may need ongoing support and therapy to help them adjust to their new hearing and develop their speech and language skills.